socketsupply/components/docs/src/docs/methods.md

 }
 ```

-Once the component has been created, the `exampleMethod` method can be called
+After the component is created, the `exampleMethod` method can be called.
-on it.

 ```js
 document.getElementById('foo').myMethod(42)